 The Internet offers many opportunities to make everyday life easier, such as online shopping for various goods.
 However, this comfortable service also harbours dangers: Orders for medicines from the Internet can have unpleasant and sometimes serious consequences, namely if the ordered medicines do not deliver what they promise or even contain harmful ingredients.

 If you suspect that a drug, a blood, tissue or cell product or medical device or a novel alternative form of therapy does not comply with the respective Austrian law, you can refer it to the Enforcement group of BASG (report here).
-The more information you can provide about the source of supply, manufacturer, etc., the better.
+The more information you can provide about the source of supply, manufacturer etc. the better.
 Samples of the drug in question will be forwarded to the Austrian Official Medicines Control Laboratory (OMCL) for analysis.
+If the suspicion of a counterfeit or an illegal product is confirmed, the aim is to stop the marketing of the product in question and warn consumers against purchasing or taking it.
+However, attention is drawn to the fact that no analyses may be carried out for private use or that no analysis results may be passed on to private individuals.

 Please understand that the employees of the BASG are bound by official secrecy.
 Therefore, no information can be provided on the status and outcome of an investigation or administrative criminal proceeding.
 However, you can be sure that every suspicious case will be investigated conscientiously.